gotdevops/aws-bootstrap/README.md

 ```

-After running setup a "bootstrap" folder will be created in the root directory.
+** setup creates a hidden .generated folder in the root that contains the bootstrap scripts